Carrboro Celebrates Black History Month

 - Public Hearing for Community Input on Town Budget for Upcoming FY 2021-22: The Council held a public hearing to receive comments from the public regarding the upcoming budget for the Town beginning July 1, 2021.

-Food Distribution from Rogers Road Community Center
+Food Distribution at Rogers Road Community Center

 "We are preparing our bags and boxes," said Minister Robert Campbell.
 "We are in need of peanut butter, jelly, cereal and pasta sauces.
 Our goal is to stage 450 bags."